 Annually in May

-The Yorkton Film Festival started in 1947.
+The Yorkton Film Festival started in 1947 and remains the longest running film festival in North America.
 Film makers from across Canada make their way to Yorkton for workshops and showings.
 For the public, this is an opportunity to view the very best of Canadian short films and videos (under 60 minutes) free of charge.

 The event-filled four days also include lots of down-to-earth social events, including a barbecue and lobster boil, street dances, ethnic food, entertainment, and skeet shooting.
 The awards dinner is a gala affair and a fitting conclusion to the longest running film festival in North America.